-Usually, the Chief of Police, or his designee, will determine the content of the notification, considering the safety of the campus community, unless issuing a notification will, in the judgment of first responders, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Usually, the Chief of Police, or his designee, will determine the content of the notification and initiate the notification system, considering the safety of the campus community without delay, unless issuing a notification will, in the judgment of responsible authorities or first responders, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 Based on the circumstances of the threat, the University Police Department will determine the appropriate segment(s) of the community to receive the notification.
 For instance, a fire in the Recreational Center might begin with just an evacuation of the Recreational Center but might later be expanded to include Epsilon 1 & 2 along with Delta 6 if the fire is not quickly brought under control.